Akhilsk55/M1_AirTicketBookingSystem-utility/1_Requirements/readme.md

     V.	 Portability: The application is portable which ensures its adaptability for use on different computer terminals with different operating systems and standards
 ![swot](swot.png)

+** **4W's and 1H
+Who:
+Everyone can use the bank management system who want to have benifit of banking.
+What:
+Bank management sysem is mainly concerned to Cover the major Banking activities in sigle application.
+When:
+TBD

+Where:
+User can can access this application using any C compiler.
+How:
+Implementation is done using C language.
+And also used multifile concept.